 To avoid any issues arising on separation, it is often sensible to consider entering into a cohabitation agreement prior to living together.
 Cohabitation agreements can help protect your rights to property and other assets if your relationship breaks down.

-A cohabitation or living together agreement aims to confirm the rights and obligations of each partner towards one other.
-If you are in a long-term relationship where you are making a significant
+A cohabitation agreement or living together agreement aims to confirm the rights and obligations of each partner towards one another.
+If you are in a long-term relationship where you are making a significant financial commitment, you may wish to consider protecting your assets with a more formal agreement.

 Cohabitation agreements can cover the following:

-If you and your partner own a property, or you move into a property that they already own, you can also make a legal agreement about how you share that property, to provide clarity and equity, called a ‘Declaration of Trust’.
+If you and your partner own a property or you move into a property that they already own, you can also make a legal agreement about how you share that property, to provide clarity and equity, called a ‘Declaration of Trust’.

 You should consider a Declaration of Trust at the time you purchase a property, rather than afterwards when the relationship breaks down.
 Important things to consider are:

-We are a family law firm that prioritises client care and provides legal expertise.
-We offer a wide range of services to handle complex family matters.
+We are a family law solicitor that prioritises client care and providing expert, bespoke legal advice on all family law issues.

 Need to speak to someone sooner?